The Agile Mindset

 Rob Sanchez

 In Agile practices, the mindset matters most.
-Processes followed without said mindset can provide an illusion of Agility even if they increase the value created by teams.
+Processes followed without said mindset can provide an illusion of agility even if they increase the value created by teams.
 When the mindset is embraced, value created can be optimized.
 But what is the Agile mindset?
 Let’s dig into things to see how we can all work to become more Agile in our teams and organizations, why it matters, and how to stay on the path.

 The overall goal of the Agile mindset is to deliver quick, consistent, and effortless value to customers.
 Sounds great right?
 It’s a way to get work done.
-Any work can be done with Agility, but complex work tends to benefit from it the most like software development, which is where many of the tools and additional frameworks of Agile have evolved like Scrum.
+Any work can be done with agility, but complex work tends to benefit from it the most like software development, which is where many of the tools and additional frameworks of Agile have evolved like Scrum.
 Agile work is best carried out by small self-organizing teams.
 These teams work together in an iterative process called a sprint.
 These cycles of two weeks are used to complete small and deliverable increments of value for customers.
 These “increments of value” can be new features, bug fixes, system updates, etc. Team size should follow the “Two Pizza Rule” where everyone on the team could be fed by two standard pizzas, ~8-10 people.
 The organizational approach to Agile includes creating a network of these teams.

 The Agile mindset includes 4 values and 12 principles.